Helena-p/Helena-p/README.md

 <hr>

-- I’m currently working on my portfolio.
+- I’m currently working on projects to build a portfolio.
-- 🌱 I’m currently learning TDD (Test Driven Development) through an online course by David Bieder.
-I am also attending the 10 week Vanilla Javascript course with Chris Ferdinandi to deepen my knowledge in Javascript.
+- 🌱 I’m in October attending the 10 week Vanilla Javascript course with Chris Ferdinandi to deepen my knowledge in Javascript.
 - 📫 How to reach me: linkedin.com/in/helenaplantin

 <hr>